Roman Reigns Makes First Public Appearance Since Cancer Reveal

 Roman Reigns is one of the most controversial WWE wrestlers who ever jumped into the ring only because fans either love him or they love to hate him.
 While fans might boo Roman as he makes his way into the ring, without him there, they’re miserable.

-This is Reigns second bout with leukemia.
+This is Reigns’ second bout with leukemia.
 He hasn’t been seen in public since he announced that he’s taking a leave of absence from the ring while he seeks treatment for his cancer.
-That was last month, but Saturday Reigns was spotted taking in a game at Sanford Stadium.
+That was last month, but on Saturday, Reigns was spotted taking in a game at Sanford Stadium.

 Reigns watched the game between the University of Georgia Bulldogs and Georgia Tech, which happens to be his alma mater.
 During the mid-2000s, Reins, whose real name is Joseph Anoai, was a defensive lineman for the Yellow Jackets.